JoshTeperman/cultureamp-surveyor-2/README.md

 ![Tests Screenshot](images/tests3.png)

-### Structure
+### Test Structure

 Tests are written for each individual class.
 There are happy path and unhappy path tests for each class that confirm the behaviour of classes and the expected results of calling certain functions, as well as tests to confirm the right classes, data, and objects are being called.

-All Test Files initialize a version of the class to be tested:
+All test files begin by initializing a version of the class to be tested:
 ```
 RSpec.describe Surveyor::Survey do
   subject { described_class.new(name: 'Engagement Survey') }